 You may be interested in: What is peer-to-peer lending?

-You can also transfer funds from existing cash or stocks and shares ISAs into an IFISA.
-ISAs from previous tax years do not count towards this year's annual ISA allowance, so this is a good way to increase your overall investment and therefore maximise your returns.
+You can also transfer existing ISAs funds into an IFISA.
+Savings from previous tax years do not count towards this year's annual ISA allowance, so this is a good way to increase your overall investment and therefore maximise your returns.

-You may be interested in: 6 tips for getting the best ISA rates in 2019
+You may be interested in: What are the best ISA rates and how much can you earn?